-Liposculpture is liposuction performed under tumescent anaesthesia which allows the body to be sculptured in 3D.
+Liposculpture is liposuction performed under tumescent anaesthesia (a type of local anaesthetic) which allows the body to be sculptured in 3D resulting in the best possible body contour.

 Liposculpture can be used for any area of the body that has excess fat but common areas include abdomen, hips, thighs, waist, ankles and calves, arms, buttocks, flanks, chin and jowls and breast reduction.
 Genuine before and after photo's of liposculpture can be viewed in our before & after image gallery.